Joeccp/SBA/docs/adminSeatOperation.md

    - These two coordinates MUST NOT be the same seat.
    - The two coordinates must be two COMPLETE coordinates.
    (i.e. no missing row / column number in the two coordinates)
    - The first seat (the first coordinate) MUST be in front of the last seat (the second coordinate).
-Order is counted by row, then column.
+   Order is counted from top to down, then from left to right.
    - Valid examples: `1A:99Z`, `P35:P45`, `35P:45P`